mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   "Laen.
 Listen carefully," she said slowly to him.
 Laen let out a worried "woo" and listened intently through the gate.

   "Our home is in trouble, and it's dangerous to be there.
-I need you to go home and warn everyone."
+I need you to go home with Boon and warn everyone."

   "Woop?" he said, confusedly.

-  "Get everyone out of the city and into boats.
-We have to row into the darkness.
-It's our only chance."
+  "Wake everyone in the city up and have them bring the infants and elders to the far side of the observatory."

   "Woop woop," he said confidently and Melna knew that he understood.